Cowa/Django-FileManager/README.md

 A quick look
 ------------
-With the default CSS designed to be as simple as possible and flexible
+The default CSS is designed to be as simple as possible and flexible

 Very easy to customize but a basic CSS knowledge is required